computer-lab/computerlab.io/source/_posts/how-911-inspired-google-news-map-reduce.md

 of American life, it affected our relationship with technology as well.
 People in the tech industry like to describe the rise of computation as a sort of inexorable trend: computers will always get faster, and become a bigger part of our lives, at a mathematically determined rate similar to Moore's law.
-But, the story of 9/11 and Google News, like the [story of 9/11 and the 24/7 TV news ticker](http://bit.ly/2jglZ8U), is an example of how violent crisis can inspire or enable tech leaders to push for rapid integration of technology into our daily lives.
+But the story of 9/11 and Google News, like the [story of 9/11 and the 24/7 TV news ticker](http://bit.ly/2jglZ8U), is an example of how violent crisis can inspire or enable tech leaders to push for rapid integration of technology into our daily lives.

-In the absence of a violent crisis, people are more willing to question the necessity of a technological solution: they are more likely to ask questions
+In the absence of a violent crisis, people are more willing to question the necessity of a technological solution, and are more likely to ask questions
 like:

 - Do we really need 24/7 news alert tickers?